jslatts/stalker/Readme.md

     console.log('Removed: ' + f);
   });

-The remove callback does not currently batch files.
+The removal callback also works in batch mode.

 ## Running tests